exasol/pyexasol/doc/user_guide/exploring_features/import_and_export/index.rst

    Usually, an exception in one thread is likely to cause other exceptions in other threads.

-   :octicon:`alert` **Thus, Depending on the exact timing, a user might see different error messages.**
+   :octicon:`alert` **Thus, depending on the exact timing, a user might see different error messages.**
    This also gets more complicated depending on which binary packages are involved, as these also use threads to some extent.

 .. _variants: